Myall Park Botanic Garden: Heritage listing

 Myall Park Botanic Garden was listed on the Queensland Heritage Register on 9 November 2012 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Myall Park Botanic Garden is important in demonstrating the evolution of Queensland's private and botanic gardens.
 Established in 1941 by David Gordon, the garden developed from a unique private garden of native plants to an extensive botanic garden with significant conservation and horticultural values.
 In its earliest decades of development, the garden's scale and singular emphasis on collecting, growing and experimenting with native plants was unparalleled in Queensland.
 It is thought to be Queensland's oldest garden wholly devoted to Australian flora.

-As the place where the hybrid Grevillea "Robyn Gordon" first appeared, one of Australia's most popular and widely planted cultivars, the garden is closely associated with the increasing use of native plants in Australian gardens from the 1960s.
-The first plant registered by the Australian Cultivar Registration Authority in 1973, the parent Grevillea "Robyn Gordon" lived for over 50 years.
+As the place where the hybrid Grevillea 'Robyn Gordon' first appeared, one of Australia's most popular and widely planted cultivars, the garden is closely associated with the increasing use of native plants in Australian gardens from the 1960s.
+The first plant registered by the Australian Cultivar Registration Authority in 1973, the parent G. 'Robyn Gordon' lived for over 50 years.

 Myall Park Botanic Garden has fulfilled many of the traditional functions associated with botanical gardens since the 1940s; increasing horticultural and scientific knowledge about flora, sharing information, seed and plant stock with like-minded institutions, experts and enthusiasts, providing an attractive and educational venue for public recreation (since 1988); and in some instances, providing plant material to nurseries and the public.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Myall Park Botanic Garden's important collection of garden plants, seed bank, herbarium specimens and detailed records, includes ex situ examples of Australian arid, semi-arid and dry tropical flora rare or threatened in their natural habitats in Queensland and other Australian states.
 The age and scope of this botanic garden is unique in the history of Queensland's gardens.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 Myall Park Botanic Garden's layout, flora, infrastructure, early gardening implements and collection of seeds, herbarium specimens and detailed records have the potential to yield important information related to historical horticultural practices and the conservation and knowledge of Australian flora.